 - All those who have completed eight years or more Service may make three claims of up to £2,000.

-So, once again, So, once again, the advice is to plan ahead - you need to be registered on the ELC scheme before you can use one of your claims, so register at the earliest opportunity.
+So, once again, the advice is to plan ahead - you need to be registered on the ELC scheme before you can use one of your claims, so register at the earliest opportunity.
 You can also use it to retrain if you find that your first job on leaving is not what you thought it would be or if you fancy doing something entirely different.
 Use your resettlement time wisely.
 It is up to you to sort this out for yourself and your family.
 Finding a new job that you enjoy is the priority.
 Often it comes with a new way of life, so being loyal to your unit and popping in to ‘help out’ may not be helpful to what you are trying to achieve.
 In short, it is really important to focus on your new priority and get moving in the right direction.
 Somewhere to live

 You do need to find somewhere to live.
 In spite of the growing prominence of the Armed Forces Covenant, which gives veterans a boost on local council housing lists, you might not have enough other points to rise far enough up the housing list.
 So, just as in military life, have a plan B, ‘Actions on’ not getting your first housing option.